allenai/allennlp/tutorials/getting_started/another_model_example.md

 implementations for all of these options.

 `FeedForward` is a simple configurable `Module` that allows specifying the width, depth, and inner activations of the network.
-The `InitializerApplicator` contains a mapping from parameters to initialization methods, if you want to use non-default initialization for any of your model's parameters, and the `RegularizerApplicator` contains a similar mapping for parameter regularization.
+The `InitializerApplicator` contains a mapping from parameter names to initialization methods, if you want to use non-default initialization for any of your model's parameters, and the `RegularizerApplicator` contains a similar mapping for parameter regularization.